bocsir/canvas-creator/README.md

 # CanvasCreator
-WIP project to allow users to create a dynamic, interactable animation using html canvas.
-Their design will be exportable via svg or a copyable block of html and typescript code.
+Web app that allows users to create a dynamic, interactable animations using html canvas.
+Designs can be exported as a code block or svg animation.

 ![image](https://github.com/bocsir/canvas-creator/assets/77936915/404d8186-6bb8-4e77-a1a7-2278ce6b0ec3)